7+ of the best main battle tanks you wouldn't want to face

 First introduced into the Ukrainian army in 2009, Ukraine has since taken orders from the Royal Thai Army for the tank.
-It comes with a conventional layout internally and is armed with KBA-3 125-mm smoothbore main gun.
+It has a conventional layout internally and is armed with a KBA-3 125-mm smoothbore main gun.

 This main gun can also fire a laser-guided missile against other tanks, armored vehicles, and hovering helicopters up to a range of about 3.1 miles (5 km).
 Sadly, only a few were available for Ukraine before the breakout of the recent Russian Invasion.

 10. The Russian T-90 exemplifies war in physical form

 Design company and country of origin: Russia - Kartsev-Venediktov/Uralvagonzavod

 What makes this tank one of the best?: The most recent variant of the T-90 is one of Russia's most advanced tanks.
 Its main gun can fire a mixture of armaments, including laser-guided anti-tank missiles.